The Division of Life Sciences

 (1) Mentor statement supporting the student’s application, an outline of the laboratory environment, plans for student training and supervision, and certification that the lab possesses sufficient resources to fund the proposed project.

-Incomplete applications or applications of ineligible students will not be considered.
+Late, incomplete, or ineligible applications will not be considered.

-Award notification: Fellows will be notified by early May by award letter emailed to their Rutgers email account.
-We request a response to the award letter within one week.
+Award notification: Fellows and their faculty research mentors will be notified by early May with an award letter emailed to their Rutgers email account.
+We request a response to activate the award letter within one week.

 Our Previous Summer Undergraduate Research Program Fellows